 HOW DOES THE MIYOSMART LENS WORK?

 - Light entering the eye from straight ahead focuses perfectly on retina providing crisp, clear distance vision.

 - Light entering the eye from the side (peripheral vision) is focused in front of the retina.
 This seems to be a strong signal to the eye to stop growing so quickly.
 It is the growth or lengthening of the eye that causes a child’s prescription to increase.

 Above is an actual photo of the MiyoSmart lens from HOYA.
 You can see that there is a centre button in the lens that has the child’s full prescription so they can see clearly in the distance.
 There are also 400 hundred small “lenslets” surrounding the centre, they look like dimples on a golf ball.
 These lenslets alter the peripheral vision in such a way that signals to the eye to slow down it’s growth.

 HOW EFFECTIVE IS THE LENS?

 3 year clinical trial data was recently released by the Hong Kong Polytechnic University in April 2021.
 The results of which are published in the British Journal of Ophthalmology.
 The study showed that the MiyoSmart lens reduced myopia progression by 60% compared to children wearing a traditional glasses.
 By slowing down the progression of myopia, children see more clearly and have a reduced risk of eye disease later in life.
 You can also follow this link to the Hoya Canada website for additional information.
+Most recently, CTV News featured this lens here.
 We have been using the MiyoSmart lenses in our clinic since August 2020 with excellent results to date.